Babu-com/intern-be-assessment/README.md

 ### Submitting your solution
 To submit your solution, please make sure you follow the instructions below:
 - Create a **private** repository on GitHub and upload your code to it. *Any solution submitted through a public repository will not be reviewed*.
-- Send an invitation to collaborate to alfred.nehemie@gmail.com.
-This will inform us that you are done and that your work is ready for review.
+- Send an invitation to collaborate to alfred.nehemie@gmail.com, yannickmakwenge@gmail.com, and shongwe1408@gmail.com.
+This will let us know that you are done and that your work is ready for review.
 Failure to do so will result in a delayed review should you choose to let us know using a different channel.
-- Ensure you have provided all information needed to run your project locally such as a sample environment file.
+- Please ensure you have provided all information needed to run your project locally, such as a sample environment file.

 ### The DONTs
 - Please do not cache data on the client in your solution.
 It is okay to hit the GitHub endpoint to list and search repositories.